Misha-Mody/wedding-planner/README.md

 <img width="1429" alt="Screenshot 2022-11-29 at 4 07 39 PM" src="https://user-images.githubusercontent.com/44525752/204675731-9af646f1-64df-4d29-ba2a-be2456bfcdfc.png">

 <img width="1061" alt="Screenshot 2022-11-29 at 4 08 00 PM" src="https://user-images.githubusercontent.com/44525752/204675773-d58b4fdf-a437-4c80-8319-c2e8d5555cec.png">

+# Feedback by Harshit Gajjar
+Nice and Beautiful UI.
+Loved the colors used in the app.
+Loved the generation of wedding cards.
+The concept is novel and I loved the idea.
+I would like to suggest some changes.
+On the todo page, there is a huge to-do list.
+If the list starts getting bigger, it looks crowded.
+You can maybe try having filters or search at the top to find my todo or maybe you can group the todos by category like table decor and so on.
+On the wedding card page, you can give an option to clear fields which were entered on the form to generate card.
+If I need to go try out multiple cards, I need to add details again and again.
+Also, if you can maybe show like a small placeholder for each wedding card or maybe allow user to rename the cards, it would be easier to track since just showing "wedding  invite 2" won't be much meaningful.
+Overall, very nice application.
+I loved the idea very much and the fonts and colors used are amazing.

+Well done!!